qianzhong516/google-audio-transcribe/README.md

 # Audio Transcribe Service

-This repo offers an audio file transcribe service.
+This repo shows a demo of an audio transcribe service.
 However, the format of audio uri is only limited to Google Storage link, which begins with `gs://`.

+## Set up environment
+`pip install -r modules.txt`

 ## Set up Google Cloud API